LukaszNowakPL/react-router-basics/README.md

 ### Context-like source of true

-The interesting part of this pattern is that the custom hook returns same data no matter if it's called by top component or the one that resides t very low end of components tree.
+The interesting part of this pattern is that the custom hook returns same data no matter if it's called by top component or the one that resides at very low end of components tree.
 It makes the url a context-like source of information for our application.

 ### Pitfall